 Catherine Helen Spence.
 A Week in the Future.
 Introduction and notes by Lesley Durrell Ljungdahl (Hale and Iremonger, 1987).
 A Week in the Future was first published serially in Sydney’s The Centennial Magazine between 1888 and 1889.

 Catherine Helen Spence.
 Autobiography.
-In Catherine Helen Spence, edited and with an introduction by Helen Thomson (University of Queensland Press, 1987) 456.
+In Catherine Helen Spence, edited and with an introduction by Helen Jones (University of Queensland Press, 1987) 456.
 Handfasted was not published until 1984.

 Lesley Durrell Ljungdahl.
 “Prologue.”
 In Catherine Helen Spence, A Week in the Future.
 Introduction and notes by Lesley Durrell Ljungdahl (Hale and Iremonger, 1987).
 12.